zhongzee/GraSecon/README.md

 ```

 ## OvOD Models Preparation
-UnSec is training-free.
-So we just need to download off-the-shelf OvOD models and apply UnSec on top of them.
+GraSecon is training-free.
+So we just need to download off-the-shelf OvOD models and apply GraSecon on top of them.
 You can download the models:
 - [Detic](https://github.com/facebookresearch/Detic)
 - [VLDet](https://github.com/clin1223/VLDet)